Level statistics of one-dimensional Schr\"odinger operators with random decaying potential: Convergence of the joint distribution

 \subsection{Convergence of $\Psi_t^{(n)}$ as increasing functions}

 \begin{proposition} Fix any $t > 0$.
 Then we can find a coupling such that the following statement is valid for a.s.

 for any $x \in {\bf R}$ where $\phi_t$ is uniformly distributed and independent of $\Psi_t$. \end{proposition} As is explained in section 5, Proposition \ref{coupling} completes the proof of Theorem \ref{sc-limit}.
 To prove Proposition \ref{coupling} we shall show below that the convergence $\Psi^{(n)}_t \to \Psi_t$ holds in the sense of increasing function-valued process.
+Let ${\cal M}$ be the set of non-negative measures on $[a,b]$.
+Fix $\{ f_j \}_{j \ge 1}$ a family of smooth functions on $[a,b]$ satisfying the property